 Don’t be afraid to really pack the basil in there, this is where much of the flavor is coming from!

 - Protein: 15.8g

-Keywords: pesto pasta, vegan pesto, lemon pesto, vegan pesto pasta
+Keywords: pesto pasta, vegan pesto, nut free pesto, vegan pesto pasta